 The Role of EMV – Securing Against Counterfeit Cards

-The payment industry around the world has begun adopting EMV for production and transaction support for credit cards issued with integrated chips in order to provide new card fraud protections for consumers.
-To facilitate this transition in the United States, the major card brands have instituted phased liability shifts, where card present merchants or credit card issuers who fail to support these cards may be liable for counterfeit card fraud.
+Over the last few years, the United States has made a gradual shift toward EMV technology.
+To help this transition, major card brands have instituted phased liability shifts, where card present merchants or credit card issuers who fail to support these cards may be liable for counterfeit card fraud.
 Important liability shift dates include:

 - October 2015, which affected most credit card networks and industries